Home Wellbeing of Women Logo

 What is womb cancer?

 Most womb cancer starts within the lining of the womb (called the endometrium).
-The lining of the womb is shed every month in women and people who have periods.
+The lining of the womb is shed every month during a period.
 The womb is an organ in the pelvis which is where a baby grows during pregnancy.
-Most womb cancers occur when cells lining the womb start behaving abnormally and grow uncontrollably.

 There are two main types of womb cancer defined by where the cancer starts: